pbuckner/x-plane_plugins/XPython/docs/source/development/modules/instance.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMInstance/#XPLMInstanceSetPositionDouble>`__ :index:`XPLMInstanceSetPositionDouble`

-.. py:function:: instanceSetPositionAutoShift(instance)
+.. py:function:: instanceSetAutoShift(instance)

     :param XPLMInstanceRef instance: Instance to be positioned

     Tell X-Plane to move the (local) location of this instance every time the sim's local coordinate system changes, so that a static instance does move globally.
-    Without this, a plugin is responsible for updating an instance's local position using :func:`instanceSetPosition` when the coordincate system shifts.
+    Without this, a plugin is responsible for updating an instance's local position using :func:`instanceSetPosition` when the coordinate system shifts.
 Use this for static instances that you would not otherwise have to move.
 (Always call :func:`instanceSetPosition`, once, first.)

     Autoshift remains active until the next :func:`instanceSetPosition` is called for this instance.
-If you call :func:`instanceSetPosition` you will have to repeat the call to :func:`instanceSetPositionAutoShift` to re-enable this feature.
+If you call :func:`instanceSetPosition` you will have to repeat the call to :func:`instanceSetAutoShift` to re-enable this feature.

     If your instance requires passing datarefs (which is done using :func:`instanceSetPosition`) this function isn't helpful as you will still have to re-calculate position information on each